 Now…what about winter RVing?
 Does cold weather mean the end of vacations?
 Some may think so.
 But thousands of adventurers each year would beg to differ.
 After all, with a motorhome or trailer to keep warm, the destination possibilities are limitless.
 Skiing, snowboarding, snowshoeing, and landscape photography are just a few ways cold-weather enthusiasts are enjoying their winter vacations.

 Having decided upon a winter trek, you need to carefully prepare your RV.
 Without taking the appropriate measures before leaving the driveway, you’re setting yourself up for an unpleasant experience.
 There are four distinct factors that any future winter RVer should consider:

-Without proper insulating, your RV is left exposed to the extreme winter weather.
+Without proper insulating, and winterizing your RV is left exposed to the extreme winter weather.
 Many winter RVers tend to invest in high quality skirting around the base of their RV, and in more permanent situations, even framing and insulation.
 Assuming your winter adventure is fairly brief (a couple weeks), we recommend contacting a skirting specialist.
 Online resources provide consumer reviews and opinions from other RVers.
-The New Lighter Life is a perfect example, with their own skirting experience explained in helpful detail.

 Once you have the protective skirting in place, an electric space heater can be used to warm the cavity.
 Due to a potential fire hazard, we advise that you avoid propane heaters.
 Heat is our goal, but not quite at that level.

 2) Warm Plumbing